-Spherical ball bearings are available in multiple standardized ISO dimensions, which are defined by the size of the apparatus's external measurements.
+Spherical roller bearings are available in multiple standardized ISO dimensions, which are defined by the size of the apparatus's external measurements.

-Spherical roller bearing application is primarily found in heavily industrial settings.
-Some examples of usages for these ball bearings include, but are not limited to: gearboxes, wind turbines, continuous casting machines, mechanical fans, mining and construction equipment, paper processing equipment, offshore drilling, marine propulsion and agricultural machinery.
-For more spherical roller bearing applications, see our blog post.
+Spherical roller bearings are primarily used in heavily industrial settings.
+Some examples of usages for these spherical ball bearings include, but are not limited to: gearboxes, wind turbines, continuous casting machines, mechanical fans, mining and construction equipment, paper processing equipment, offshore drilling, marine propulsion and agricultural machinery.

 Haven't found what you want?
 Look here